The Sanville Institute

 The course is offered to Smith doctoral candidates and sponsored by The Sanville Institute.
 It is co-taught by Judith Kay Nelson, former faculty and dean emeritus at The Sanville Institute and adjunct faculty in the Smith School of Social Work doctoral program, and Tanya Greathouse, associate professor and MSW Program Director at Metropolitan State University of Denver and an affiliate faculty member at Smith College School for Social Work.

-Announcing The Sanville Institute Scholarship Program
+Announcing the 2024-25 Sanville Institute Scholarship Recipients

 Scroll to Top